Honor and Integrity: A Collection of Pride and Prejudice-Inspired Short Stories

 A mechanical voice spoke out.
 “Mr. Darcy, your feelings will not be repressed, despite your concern of the inferiority of Miss Bennet’s connections and total want of propriety of her family.
 You love and admire her ardently.
 You plan to ask her to become your wife today.
 Your constant thoughts of Miss Bennet and regular body contact with her in the last 59 days 8 hours 39 minutes 11 seconds means that the time travel program recognizes a majority of her genetic makeup that you specified in 1821.
 Also, your body was present during her quantum leap.
 Your tight grip on Miss Bennet’s body ensured her body particles regrouped successfully in present time, even without pre-programming.”

-He turned to stare at her, his face bright red.
+He turned to stare at her, his face was bright red.

 “But who activated the time travel?” he said to the computer again.